ionStici/frontend/react/state.md

 - The state setter callback function receives the previous state value as an argument.
 - The value returned by this state setter callback will be used as the next state value.

-This approach, guarantees that we are working with the most current value of state.
+This approach guarantees that we are working with the most current value of state.

 <br>